Game Species

 Gemsbuck Oryx

-The gemsbok impresses with its long horns and desert adaptability—hunting it requires patience and a good understanding of the terrain.
+The ibex impresses with its long horns and adaptability – hunting it requires patience and a good knowledge of the terrain.

 Giraffe